Living & Learning Communities

 How do I apply for the Gender Inclusive Housing community?

-Residents interested in Gender Inclusive Housing must submit an application to the Office of Residential Life & Housing, on the side of Penfield Hall.
+Residents interested in Gender Inclusive Housing must submit the application online.
 The Gender Inclusive Housing committee will review each application and may interview applicants if necessary for final placement.
 A decision will be made to approve or deny the application.
 Applications will be available online, and at the Residential Life & Housing office starting March 1st.
-Applications are due back to the Office of Residential Life and Housing no later than March 30, 2018 at 4:30 p.m.
+Applications are due no later than 11:59 p.m. on March 28, 2019 to

 What will happen to the remaining suitemates in the event that a vacancy occurs?